pypa/packaging.python.org/source/guides/tool-recommendations.rst

 Installing packages
 ===================

-:ref:`Pip` is a standard tool to install packages from :term:`PyPI <Python Package Index (PyPI)>`.
+:ref:`Pip` is the standard tool to install packages from :term:`PyPI <Python Package Index (PyPI)>`.
 It can install into the global environment or into virtual environments.
 You may want to read pip's recommendations for :doc:`secure installs <pip:topics/secure-installs>`.
 Pip is available by default